-Stanford tops NCAA women’s brackets; NC State gets top seed
+Stanford tops NCAA women’s field; NC State gets No. 1 seed

 The Cardinal, who are looking for their third national championship, are the top seed in the Alamo region.
 The Hemisfair, Mercado and River Walk are the other region names.

-For the past few years, earning one of the top 16 seeds would give a team home games in the tournament’s first two rounds, but that’s not the case this year.
+For the past few years, earning one of the top 16 seeds would put a team at home in the tournament’s first two rounds, but that’s not the case this March.
 Every game will be played in the San Antonio area because of the pandemic, with the last four rounds tipping off at the Alamodome.

 This could be one of the most wide-open tournaments, with a dozen teams capable of winning the title.
-There were five different No. 1 teams in The Associated Press women’s basketball poll this year, including the Huskies, who finished the season at No. 1.
+There were five No. 1 teams in The Associated Press women’s basketball poll this year, including the Huskies, who finished the season at No. 1.

 The national semifinals take place on April 2, and the championship game will be held April 4.